winitzki/scall/tutorial/programming_dhall.md

 ### Mutually recursive types

-If two or more types are defined recursively through each other, one needs a separate recursion scheme and a separate the Church encoding for each of the types.
+If two or more types are defined recursively through each other, one needs a separate structure functor and a separate the Church encoding for each of the types.

 As an example, consider this Haskell definition: